 The West Fife Woodlands Way is a new 10-mile marked route around west Fife starting and ending in the pretty village of Culross.
-Along the way, you will visit many of west Fife’s gorgeous woodlands including Valleyfield Woodland Park, Balgownie Wood, Devilla Forest and visit a plague grave and the West Kirk (Black Kirk in Outlander) with great views of The Ochills along the way.
+Along the way, you will visit many of west Fife’s gorgeous woodlands including Valleyfield Woodland Park, Balgownie Wood, Devilla Forest and visit a plague grave and the West Kirk (Black Kirk in Outlander) with great views of The Ochills.

 The West Fife Woodlands Way has been delivered by the volunteers of the West Fife Woodlands group over the last 5 years.
 The group has raised nearly £100,000 to deliver the project and have made all the very lovely handmade signs, planted a brand new fruit orchard, installed the many benches, designed and printed the wayfinding maps and built all the new connecting paths to complete the route – it’s a fantastic achievement and it makes for a brilliant walk.
 Well done West Fife Woodlands!